 bluline.gif (3534 bytes)

 Some possible reasons for the name variations are:

 • People wrote the name the way it was pronounced.
-Lloyd B. Gohn, author of the book "A Historical Sketch of the Gohn Family in Canada" writes on page 3 that "In Pennsylvania to this day the name "Gohn" is pronounce "Goon"".
+Lloyd B. Gohn, author of the book "A Historical Sketch of the Gohn Family in Canada" writes on page 3 that "In Pennsylvania to this day the name "Gohn" is pronounced "Goon"".
 Census recorders and others wrote the name the way they understood it and sometimes the alternate spelling was carried on.

-• One story passed on through the family was that early Gohn settlers were so incensed over the Hessian soldiers coming to America and fighting against the Colonists during the Revolution, they changed their name to the Anglicized spelling of "Coon".
+• One story passed on through the family was that some early Gohn settlers were so incensed over the Hessian soldiers coming to America and fighting against the Colonists during the Revolution, they changed their name to the Anglicized spelling of "Coon".

 The most common other spellings used today of descendants of Phillip Gohn are COON and GOAN.
+There are also many descendants that use the KONE spelling.

 • Many of Peter Gohn's children used the GOAN spelling.
 Peter (b. abt 1804) was the GG Grandson of Phillip Gohn.
 Fava E. Goan outlines the GOAN descendants in her book "Gohn - Goan Descendants from Somerset County, Pennsylvania"

-• Many of Johann 'John' Gohn's children used the COON spelling.
+• Many of Johann "John" Gohn's children used the COON spelling.
 John Gohn (Abt 1714-1769) was the son of Phillip Gohn.

+bluline.gif (3534 bytes)